danascheider/react-google-identity/README.md

 ## Contribute

 I am looking for community support and co-maintainers for this tool as I don't have the bandwidth or executive function to be consistent about maintaining it on my own.
 Pull requests are welcome.

+## Acknowledgements

+Thank you to @anthonyjgrove, author of the original [`react-google-login` library](https://github.com/anthonyjgrove/react-google-login), which was instrumental for figuring out how to implement this library.